radian-software/ctrlf/README.md

   a prefix argument, has the same effect as usual (see the docstring of the `recenter-top-bottom` command).

-CTRLF-specific bindings are located under the `C-o` prefix, because it is unusual to run the `open-line` command during a text search and because `o` is mnemonic for "other":
+CTRLF behavior toggles use the same bindings as in Isearch:

-* `C-o c`: Toggle case-sensitive search.
+* `M-c` and `M-s c`: Toggle case-sensitive search.
 By default, search is case-sensitive only if your search contains uppercase letters, like in Isearch (following the logic in `isearch-no-upper-case-p`).
-* `C-o s`: Change the search style, e.g. between literal or regexp.
+* `M-s s`: Change the search style, e.g. between literal, regexp, symbol, fuzzy, or fuzzy-regexp.
 Search styles are explained thoroughly later in this documentation.
+There is no equivalent to this in Isearch, but the binding should feel familiar.
+* `M-r` and `M-s r`: Toggle between regexp and literal search style.
+* `M-s _`: Toggle between symbol and literal search style.
+* `M-s .`: Change the search input to the symbol at point, and change the search style to symbol.
+* `M-s o`: Open an Occur buffer with the existing search input.

 Other than this, keybindings are completely standard.
 For example, to delete the last word in your search query, use `M-DEL`, or to retrieve